EricJ-code/BardyBash/README.md

    - Game registers successful hits and updates the player's score.

-## Testing with GUT
+## Testing with GDunit4

-**To run tests using GUT (Godot Unit Test framework)
+**To run tests using GDUnit4

-   - In the Godot editor, navigate to the "GUT" tab.
+   - In the Godot editor, navigate to the "GdUnit4" tab at the top left

-   - Click "Run Tests" to execute your tests.
+   - Click the play button to execute your tests.

-   - Review the results in the GUT tab.
+   - Review the results in the GDUnit4 tab.

 ## Testing using GDMUT